tompc35/data_marine_science/git-reference/README.md

 ![planets directory](images/planets-dir-delete.png)

-You local git repository has been deleted.
+Your local git repository has been deleted.
 You can now start over and [initialize a new repository](#initialize-a-local-repository-on-your-computer)

+### Windows

+Open File Explorer from the taskbar.
+Navigate to your main project directory (the one where you ran `git init`).

+Select *View > Options > Change folder* and search options.

+Select the View tab and, in *Advanced settings*, select *Show hidden files, folders, and drives* and *OK*.

+Delete the `.git` directory.
+Your local git repository has been deleted.
+You can now start over and [initialize a new repository](#initialize-a-local-repository-on-your-computer)

+Source for instructions on viewing hidden files and folders: [Microsoft support](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5)